 Cannellini beans: You could swap in another white bean such as butter bean or haricot (navy) beans if you prefer.
 For such a small quantity it makes sense to use canned beans, but be mindful with the sodium content.
 Choose the brand with the lowest salt content and give the beans a good rinse to remove as much as possible.

 What age is this puree suitable for?

 6 months plus.
 You don’t want to introduce beans before 6 months, and some food introduction schedules would delay beans until 8-10 months, so if you’re following a more rigid plan be sure to double check.

 If this is your baby’s first exposure to berries, go easy on the first taste and keep an eye on their face if their food gets all over it.
 Some babies’ skin can react a little to the acidity.
 It’s nothing to worry about.

 I like to serve this puree as a dessert, after a meal that didn’t include enough protein on it’s own.
 Because of this I like to freeze it in slightly smaller quantities than other baby food meals.

-You could also mix this into greek yogurt or oatmeal for breakfast.
+You could also mix it into greek yogurt or oatmeal for breakfast.

 How many servings does this make?